Apacheli/Space/README.md

 ### Features

-- 100% coverage over Discord's rest and websocket APIs.
+- 100% coverage over Discord's HTTP and websocket APIs.
 - Secure by default.
-Client-side checks are in place to prevent `4xx`s.
+Client-side checks prevent `4xx`s for occuring.
 - Written in TypeScript to guarantee type safety.
-- Built-in logger with colors, unless explicitly disabled (`--no-logs`).
+- Built-in utilities such as a colorful logger.

 ### Install